Laem Chabang, Bangkok’s Cruise Port

 Transportation

 The main reason for cruise ships docking at Laem Chabang is to visit Bangkok.
-There are a number of options available to get into the city but it is almost a 100 mile trip.
+There are a number of options available to get into the city but it is about a 100 mile trip.
 The good news is transportation options are reasonably inexpensive.
-Getting into Bangkok by taxi take about two hours and should cost about $40 each way.
-While there is bus service costing about $7.50 we’ve known people that tried the buses and eventually gave up trying to catch the right bus and hired a taxi.
+Getting into Bangkok by taxi takes about two hours and should cost about $40 each way.
+While there is bus service costing about $7.50 each way it’s a challenge.
+We’ve known people that tried to use the buses and eventually gave up trying to catch the right bus and eventually hired a taxi.

 The roads and highways in Thailand are very well maintained and if you want to go it alone and see some of the countryside there are good car rental services.
-One rental company near We’ve always been amazed with Thailand’s highway rest stops usually lined with a half dozen or more American franchises. that comes highly recommended is:
+One rental company near to the port that comes highly recommended is:

 Take it Easy Bike & Car Rental